Avinash12112/special-Codes/README.md

 # special-Codes
-The above work is done by referring various Websites. and research papers.
+The above work is done by referring various Websites and research papers.